New salon performs miracles with hair

 “When I started to think of opening my own shop in 2001, a client always told me that I worked miracles on hair,” Koonce said.

-She opened that first shop in 2002 in Fremont, where she grew up, and called it Miracle Hair Design.
+She opened that first shop in 2002 in Fremont, where she grew up, and called it Miracle Hair Designs.

 The first thing people notice when meeting someone, whether professionally or personally, is their hair, she said.
 Clients come to a stylist trusting them to create a look that suits them.